SlayterDev/8Step/README.md

 - [x] Gate length on Knob 3
 - [ ] Swing on Knob 4
 - [x] Add switch for internal/USB/external sync
+- [ ] Figure out tempo from MIDI for gate

 ## Button Layout